samueltbentz/samueltbentz.github.io/about.md

 permalink: /about/
 ---

 Thank you for visiting.
-I am Samuel Bentz, a software engineer located in Denver, Colorado.
+I am Samuel Bentz, a Christian software engineer located in Denver, Colorado.
+Early morning thoughts organized.

+*Suaviter in modo, fortiter in re*

 ### About Me